-At the factory, after the phone is tested, a sticker is printed on the box and stuck to the box.
-This sticker contains all the information about the phone.
-It has not only IMEI number but also serial number, MEID and so on.
-If your phone has two radio modules, it will have two IMEI numbers.
+At the factory, once the phone has passed all tests, a sticker is printed and placed on the packaging box.
+This sticker includes all the essential details about the device — not only the IMEI number but also the serial number, MEID, and more.
+If the phone has two radio modules, it will have two IMEI numbers.

 iPhone 13 | iPhone SE (3rd generation) | iPhone X |